sunshah/data_science/README.md

 ## Basic Vim commands
 - `:w` - Saves the file you are working on
 - `:w [filename]` - Allows you to save your file with the name you defined
-- `:wq` - Save you file and close Vim
+- `:wq` - Save your file and close Vim
 - `:q!` - Quit without saving the file
 - `:e [file]` - Opens a file, where [file] is the name of the file you want to open